djulia-sevcenco/djulia-sevcenco/README.md

 🎓 My Goals

-- Apply my skills and knowledge to the Physics of Data Master's program and subsequently pursue a PhD.
+- Apply my skills and knowledge to the Physics of Data Master's program.
 - Contribute to cutting-edge research and advancements in physics and data science.
 - Collaborate with other enthusiasts and professionals in the field.